 3. Each candidate shall annex to their candidature a curriculum vitae and a certificate of good health signed by a recognized medical facility.

 4. Candidates shall be invited to provide together with their candidature, a statement of no more than 2,000 words describing their vision for the Organization and the strategic direction they would pursue in the event they are appointed.
 The statement should also address the candidate’s commitment to the values and work of the ILO and its tripartite structure; their experience in economic, social and labour issues, international affairs, leadership and organizational management, and their appreciation of cultural, social and political diversities.
+Candidates should pledge to observe at all times the ethical principles and standards set out in these Rules.
 Candidates should also indicate their language proficiency with regard to the official languages of the ILO.

-13. On the date set for the election, as many ballots shall be held as are necessary to determine which of the candidates has obtained the majority required by the majority required by Rule (11) above.
+10. On the date set for the election, as many ballots shall be held as are necessary to determine which of the candidates has obtained the required majority.

-14. (i) After each ballot the candidate who has obtained the lowest number of votes shall be eliminated.
+12. (i) After each ballot, the candidate who has obtained the lowest number of votes shall be eliminated.

 (ii) If two or more candidates obtain simultaneously the lowest number of votes, they shall be eliminated together.

-15. If in the ballot between the remaining candidates they receive the same number of votes and a further ballot still does not produce a majority for one of them, or if one candidate remains but does not obtain the majority required by Rule (11) above in a further ballot in which his or her name is submitted to the Governing Body for a final vote, the Governing Body may postpone the election and freely set a new deadline for the submission of candidatures.
+13. If in the ballot between the remaining candidates they receive the same number of votes and a further ballot still does not produce a majority for one of them, or if one candidate remains but does not obtain the required majority in a further ballot in which his or her name is submitted to the Governing Body for a final vote, the Governing Body may postpone the election and freely set a new deadline for the submission of candidatures.